 I would have also liked more specific information on her budgeting.
 Later in the book, for example, you find out that she utilized couchsurfing, but I would have been interested in knowing how she found inexpensive lodging beyond that and which forms of public transportation she found to be most economical.

-This book is a good for women who would like to take an around-the-world trip, and it’s worth buying if you need help with basic travel advice, but I would also advise people to spend time browsing the resources on the following sites by women who travel solo as well before embarking on an around-the-world adventure:
+This book is a good for women who would like to take an around-the-world trip, and it’s worth buying if you need help with basic travel advice, but I would also advise people to spend time browsing other resources written by women who travel solo as well before embarking on an around-the-world adventure.

 I was given a copy of this e-book for review purposes, but the opinions are entirely my own.